Sportx666/segreto-amico-gift/README.md

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Environment variables

+Set `SUPABASE_SERVICE_ROLE_KEY` to your Supabase service role key so API routes can perform privileged operations.

 ## Database migrations

 To apply the latest database changes, run the SQL file in `supabase/migrations/20250908000000_profile_images.sql` on your Supabase instance.